 1. The Barrier: Work Culture

-Fun fact: the study indicates that those who do venture out on vacations are more likely to be rewarded with a promotion.
+Fun fact: the study indicated that those who took vacations were more likely to be rewarded with a promotion.
 According to the survey, "More than half (52%) of mega-travelers reported receiving a promotion in the last two years compared to Americans who use some (44%) or little to none (44%) of their time to travel."

 2. The Barrier: Work-a-holism

-Workload was the #2 barrier to taking a vacation, followed by "Lack of Coverage at Work."
+Workload was the #2 barrier to taking a vacation.
 Americans don't want to leave work behind (travel agents, does this sound familiar to you?).
 It doesn't matter if you give them data about how much happier their vacationing counterparts are!

 The Travel Agent Marketing Solution: Workcations

-The younger the traveller, the more interested they are to taking work on the road.
-39% of Millennials are interested in workcations compared to 28% Gen Xers and 18% Babyboomers.
+The younger the traveller, the more interested they are in taking work on the road.
+39% of Millennials are interested in workcations compared to 28% Gen Xers and 18% Baby boomers.

 3. The Barrier: Logistical Hassle of Traveling

-After work-related reasons, "The Logistical Hassles of Traveling" ranked 4th.
-This was a tie with "My Pet" and "Concerns about security and safety while traveling."
+"The Logistical Hassles of Traveling" ranked 4th.
+This response had a three-way tie with "My Pet" and "Concerns about security and safety while traveling."

 When it comes to planning, the early bird gets first in line at the TSA (or something like that).
 The study states that planners are "more likely than non-planners to use all or most of their time off to travel (33% to 18%), whereas non-planners are far more likely than planners to use little or none of their time for travel (44% to 16%)."

-The Travel Agent Marketing Solution: It's Obvious . . .
+The Travel Agent Marketing Angle: It's Obvious . . .
 HIRE A TRAVEL AGENT.

 The irony is that almost half of Americans do not plan ahead!
 (I am sitting here raising my hand.)
-And you know what, I can't blame Americans who don't plan ahead, becausetravelers spend a totally ludicrous amount of time trying to put together our own travel itineraries.
+And you know what, I can't blame Americans who don't plan ahead, because travelers spend a totally ludicrous amount of time trying to put together their own travel itineraries.

 But there are plenty-o-other reasons your clients will love you for encouraging them to get out of the house!
 Below are a few other facts you can use in your travel marketing on social media or website:

-Travel agent marketing angle: Taking a vacation helps the economy
+1. Travel Agent Marketing Angle: Taking a vacation helps the economy

-- Skipping your vacation hurts the economy to the tune of (wait for it) $255 BILLION Dollars.
-That is over 3.5 times the net worth of Mark Zuckerberg and more than the GDP of Finland.2
+- Skipping your vacation hurts the economy to the tune of (wait for it) $151 BILLION Dollars.
+That is over 400 times the net worth of Beyoncé and over 60% of Finland's GDP.3

-- The days off could have created 1.9M jobs.
+- The days off could have created 2M jobs.
 Whoa.
-For a little perspective, this would eliminate 30.2% of total unemployment in the United States.3
+For a little perspective, this would eliminate 30.2% of total unemployment in the United States.4

-Travel agent marketing angle: Vacations make you happier
+2. Travel Agent Marketing Angle: Vacations make you happier

-It seems obvious to travel agents that taking a vacation is restorative, and that downtime will lead to higher productivity in the office as workers ride out their vacation high.
+It seems obvious to travel agents that taking a vacation is restorative, and that downtime will lead to higher productivity in the office.

 The "mega-travelers"—those who use the majority of their paid vacation for travel—are happier than those who stay home.
-In fact they are 28% happier than those who don't use their vacation days . . .
-76% compared to 48%.
-They're happier in every way too, from satisfaction with their company, their job, their personal relationships, their well being, and how they spent their paid time off.
+In fact they are 28% happier than those who don't use their vacation days (76% compared to 48%).
+That's a lot of happiness to sacrifice!
+These mega-travelers are happier in every way too, from satisfaction with their company, their job, their personal relationships, their well being, and how they spent their paid time off.

-We've got some work to do, travel agents!
-But the good news is, America is basically a big old warm lead just waiting and wanting to travel.
+We've got some work to do, travel advisors!
+But the good news is, America is basically one bit hot lead just waiting and wanting to travel.
 Maybe they just don't know it yet.
 So you're going to remind them.
-This bring me to . . .
+This brings me to . . .